deficollective/defiscan/src/content/protocols/pwn/ethereum.md

 # Summary

 PWN is a universal, peer-to-peer lending protocol that enables users to use any token (ERC-20, NFT, or bundled assets) as collateral and create fixed-interest loans with fully customizable terms (LTV, duration, APR).
 Any ERC-20 can be used as a credit in the loan.
 There are no price-based liquidation risks thanks to PWN oracle-less design.
-Operating as a trustless, permissionless, and immutable protocol, PWN ensures lenders enjoy predictable returns while borrowers retain control—collateral is only forfeited if repayment deadlines are missed.
+Operating as a trustless and permissionless protocol, PWN ensures lenders yield predictable returns while borrowers retain control—collateral is only forfeited if repayment deadlines are missed.
 By combining composability with flexible asset support and removing reliance on external price feeds, PWN unlocks novel liquidity strategies, optimized capital efficiency, and leverage opportunities.

 # Ratings